p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 ### Design Constraints
 1. Your product should use a sensory input, your cloudBit and an IFFT recipe.
 2. Describe the inspiration for the project and the problem you are trying to solve.
+3. In your video, demo your project in action.

 ## Inspiration, Examples and Support